blockades/mmt_resources/guides/README.md

 :---|:---
 [bitcoin-beginner](./bitcoin-beginner.md) | our opinionated starting point for really managing your own bitcoin [bitcoin-electrum-multisig-beginner](./bitcoin-electrum-multisig-beginner.md) (DRAFT) | our opinionated point for setting up a multisig bitcoin wallet
-[masterpassword](./masterpassword.md) | a quick guide to getting setup with masterpassword password manager across multiple platforms
+[KeePass XC Password Manager] | a guide to using KeePass XC Password manager [masterpassword](./masterpassword.md) | a quick guide to getting setup with masterpassword password manager across multiple platforms
 [Crypto Instructions](./cryptoguide.md) | getting set up, exchanging money, all the things. -- :warning: _NOTE: This is a WIP refactor of earlier:_ [Introduction to Cryptocurrency Workbook](https://docs.google.com/document/d/11fJfWa5a6FX8h-2zGI5ZZFm7bNKGN6L1wWhnfrUOMQg/edit#heading=h.q9r9wfywrj12) _&_ [Old Crypto Instructions](https://hackmd.io/s/ryu1mKfXf) _(hackmd)_
 [Mumble setup](https://hackmd.io/MwMw7CBMCG3AtAUxAEwBzwCxoKwCN49pEUkA2TSHFaMMFMgTiA==#) | a guide for getting started with a tool we use a lot of audio calls